Today is the feast day of Saint Eustace of Luxeuil. Ora pro nobis.

 During the twelve years that followed, under the administration of the abbot Eustace, the monastery continued to acquire renown as a seat of learning and sanctity.
 Through the royal patronage, its benefices and lands were increased, the king devoting a yearly sum, from his own revenues, towards its support.
 Eustace and his monks devoted themselves to preaching in remote districts, not yet evangelized, chiefly in the northeastern extremities of Gaul.
 Their missionary work extended even to Bavaria.
 Between the monasteries of Luxeuil in France and that of Bobbio in Italy (both founded by St. Columbanus) connection and intercourse seem to have long been kept up.
 (1)

 Eustace was noted for his humility, continual prayer, and fasting.
-He was succeeded as abbott by Saint Waldebert.
+He was succeeded as abbot by Saint Waldebert.